Troubleshooting Business Services

 1. The Python process calls the onDemandProcessing GraphQL query.
 If Python is having trouble connecting to GraphQL, it could be an authentication problem or some other code-related issue.

-2. Look in /var/log/em7 for newly created logs, and ls -lrt to see if any new error logs were created with "business" in the file name.
+2. Look in /var/log/em7 for newly created logs, and use the command ls -lrt to see if any new error logs were created with "business" in the file name.

 3. Also check the silo.log for messages related to the business_service_management process by using the following command: